Developer-piyush/nitro/README.md

 ## License

-We currently have Nitro [licensed](./LICENSE) under a Business Source License, similar to our friends at Uniswap and Aave, with an "Additional Use Grant" to ensure that everyone can have full comfort using and running nodes on all public Arbitrum chains.
+We currently have Nitro [licensed](./LICENSE) under a Business Source License, similar to our friends at Uniswap and Aave, with an "Additional Use Grant" to ensure that everyone can have full comfort using and running nodes on all public Arbitrum chains..

 ## Contact